IEEE-WIE-VIT/WIE-WoC/DSA Coding/Asymptotic Notation/README.md

 f(n) = n * n + 1 + 1;
 f(n) = n^2 + 2;
 ```
-> we can ignore the constant value '2' ,therefore
+> We can ignore the constant value '2',therefore
 > the worst case complexity will be** *O(n^2)***

 <br>

 Ex 3. :
-Note : in case of worst if-else statements as well ,we will compute the complexity from if-else ,which ever block has larger complexity
+Note: in case of worst if-else statements as well,we will compute the complexity from if-else , whichever block has larger complexity
 ```python
   if(val == 1){
     printf("hello world");